-Suppose you are surfing the web in your favorite browser, checking the new releases section at Barnes & Noble.
-You find a new book by a favorite author.
-This is a must have item so you want to add it to your Readerware database.
-Simply drag the page from your browser and drop it onto Readerware.
-The book (or album or video), is now cataloged, it's that simple.
+Suppose you are surfing the web in Firefox, Safari or IE. Checking the new releases section of Barnes & Noble you find a new album by a favorite artist.
+This is a must have item so you want to add it to your Readerware music database.
+Simply drag the page from your browser and drop it onto ReaderwareAW.
+The album (or book or video), is now cataloged, it's that simple.